-- In Adobe Illustrator, select the shape or shapes and use Edit>Copy or Ctrl+C to copy the images to the Windows clipboard.
-In MTC, use Paste in Place (Ctrl+Shift+V or the icon on the File Toolbar import the shapes at the original size.
-Note the fill and stroke colors assigned in Illustrator will not be brought into MTC. - On some shapes, duplicates can result during the conversion from AI to MTC.
-The quickest way to eliminate those duplicates is to apply the Fuse n' Weld function.
-It isn't necessary to know which shapes might be duplicated.
-Just select all of the imported shapes and click on the Advanced icon on the ShapeMagic Toolbar, and select Fuse n' Weld.
+• In Adobe Illustrator, select the shape or shapes and use Edit>Copy or Ctrl+C to copy the images to the duplicated.
+Just select all of the imported shapes and click on the Advanced icon C on the Shape Magic Toolbar, and select Fuse n' Weld.
 A small window will open.
 It's not necessary to adjust any settings in this case.
 Instead, click on the Optimal button.
 The window will close and any duplicate shapes will be fused into a single version: